These dinners are a benefit of membership and are for members and their guests. They have become a must-attend event on the Ballarat calendar.

-Dr Susan Carland delivered a stirring keynote address encouraging current and emerging community leaders to lead by example in their everyday lives.
-An inspiring speaker who personalised her journey and experiences through challenging social media insults to remain poised and a true example of leadership for the generations.
+Dr Susan Carland delivered a stirring keynote address, encouraging current and emerging community leaders to lead by example in their everyday lives.
+She was an inspiring speaker who personalised her journey and experiences through challenging social media insults to remain poised and a true example of leadership for the generations.
 Susan held the room entranced with articulate examples of leadership and the social challenges that leaders face in today’s society.
 She reached everyone on a personal level, and many members and guests walked away with a valuable piece of leadership wisdom.

-We celebrated the exemplary leadership of the former chair, Judy Verlin AM, with a ‘this is your life’ presentation from member, Phillip Lee, with personalised quotes from Denis Napthine, Julie Stafford and Michael Ronaldson.
+We also celebrated the exemplary leadership of the former chair, Judy Verlin AM, with a "this is your life" presentation from member, Phillip Lee, with personalised quotes from Denis Napthine, Julie Stafford and Michael Ronaldson.
 Judy was also made an honorary member in recognition of her service to Committee for Ballarat.
-We were so pleased to welcome six new members to Committee as our chair, Janet Dore, provided a valuable address on the direction of Committee, the key projects and aspirations for our region.
+We were also pleased to welcome six new members to Committee as our chair, Janet Dore, provided a valuable address on the direction of Committee, the key projects and aspirations for our region.

-Graduation of the leadership participants for 2015 concluded the evening with reflections by three chosen participants who moved the audience with an overwhelming feeling of achievement and accomplishment from a year of learning and growing.
+Graduation of the leadership participants for 2015 concluded the evening with reflections from three participants, who moved the audience with an overwhelming feeling of achievement and accomplishment from a year of learning and growing.

 March 2015 – Corporal Mark Donaldson VC

-In recognition of the anniversary of 100 years since the Gallipoli landings on ANZAC Day 2015, Committee for Ballarat was proud to commemorate and acknowledge those who served not only in WW1, but in conflicts and operations throughout the last century.
+In recognition of the anniversary of 100 years since the Gallipoli landings on Anzac Day 2015, Committee for Ballarat was proud to commemorate and acknowledge those who served not only in WW1 but also in conflicts and operations throughout the last century.

-As part of our commemoration we invited Corporal Mark Donaldson VC to visit Ballarat for our March Round Table Dinner.
+As part of the commemoration, we invited Corporal Mark Donaldson VC to visit Ballarat for our March Round Table Dinner.

-Corporal Mark Donaldson VC enlisted in the Australian Army in 2002.
-As part of the special Air Service Regiment he was deployed on operations to East Timor, Afghanistan and Iraq.
+Corporal Donaldson enlisted in the Australian Army in 2002.
+As part of the special Air Service Regiment, he was deployed on operations to East Timor, Afghanistan and Iraq.
 An incident in Afghanistan led to him being awarded the Victoria Cross, Australia’s highest military honour for acts of bravery in wartime.

-The evening included formalities in recognition of the anniversary of 100 years of ANZACs with local Cadets providing a 'Flag Party', Padre announcing the ODE and the Federation Pipe & Drum band setting the atmosphere.
-It was a large turn out with over 180 members and guests attending the Ballarat Lodge Convention Centre on 26 March, 2015.
+The evening also included formalities in recognition of the anniversary of 100 years of Anzacs, with local cadets providing a "flag party", Padre announcing the ODE, and the Federation Pipe and Drum Band setting the atmosphere.
+It was a large turn out, with over 180 members and guests attending the Ballarat Lodge Convention Centre on 26 March 2015.